dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Data Storage/README.md

 Android provides several options for developers to store data locally using different formats such as files, SharedPreferences and SQLite.
 Data stored using any of these formats will be stored in the same path where the application is stored on the phone which is:
 “data/data/package_name”
-If we explore this path we can see that there are three folders which are used to store local data in Android, these folders are:
+There are three folders in this path that are used to store the local data.
 * Files
 * Databases
 * SharedPreferences

 The important thing to know is that Android does not encrypt this data, therefore anyone or any app can go to that path and read the stored data.
-Therefore, we advise developers to not use these types of data storage when storing secure information such as username and password since this information can be readable by anyone.
+Therefore, we advise developers to not use these type of data storage techniques when storing secure information such as username and passwords since this information can be accessed by anyone.
 In this tutorial, we will build a simple Android app that allows users to store their usernames and passwords using SharedPreferences data storage, after that we will demonstrate how this data can be accessed and read.

 ### Steps to Build the App

 1. Open Android Studio and create new Android project and name it “SharedPreferencesExample”.
-Make sure to save the package name somewhere on your computer since you will need it in a later stage of this tutorial.
+Make sure to save the package name somewhere on your computer since you will need it in later steps of this tutorial.
 Click next.

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/DataStorage/image1.png" alt="Image">